pagutta1/DiseasePredictorTC497/README.md

 ### Future Plans

 We will collect user data with consent to train our model on more disease and symptoms to increase our accuracy and repertoire.
 We plan to add a feature where users can upload their data to our firebase storage.
 Overall, we want people to have access to quick diagnosis from the click of a button to improve overall public health.

-### Technical Implementation

-- The model uses a Random Forest Classifier with GridSearchCV for hyperparameter optimization
-- Frontend built with Next.js 13+ and TailwindCSS for a modern, responsive interface
-- Backend uses Flask for lightweight API services
-- U-M GPT integration provides natural language explanations for predictions

 ## 📚 Additional Resources